 For some patients, a total ankle arthroplasty (TAA or ankle replacement) is a good surgical choice.
 With a TAA, the damaged cartilage is removed and the bone is prepped – a new metal and plastic joint is implanted – effectively replacing the joint.
 While TAA is an excellent solution for a painful, arthritic ankle joint, the life-span of the implant must be considered.
 Current implants last about 20 years, and the joint does not respond well to demands such as running or jumping – generally making TAA a poor choice for a younger patient.
 I typically perform ankle replacement surgery in older, less physically active, arthritic patients with appropriate indications for surgery.

-In Chicago, we eagerly await the return of longer, warmer days.
 Life is too short to struggle with nagging, chronic foot and ankle pain that makes each step a burden.
-Consider the options and take needed action to put some “spring” in your step.
+Consider the options and take needed action to put some spring in your step.

 About the Author